Following is an update on my search for the perfect recipe organizer…

 I’m completely 100% thrilled that my recipe problems have finally been solved!

-NOTE: As the very last step when I’m copying a recipe into Google Docs, I copy the page URL from the address bar of my web browser and paste that url at the very bottom of the recipe.
+NOTE: As the very last step when I’m copying a recipe into Google Docs, I copy the page URL from the address bar of my web browser and paste that URL at the very bottom of the recipe.
 So I’ll always know where each recipe came from.

 Aside from the ease and convenience of using Google Docs to store all of my favorite recipes, there are a few other pros & cons worth mentioning…

 For the true recipe aficionados out there, one of the biggest downsides to storing recipes in Google Docs is the fact that the “ingredients” aren’t stored in a separate “ingredients database”.
 Therefore, you can’t create shopping lists — by recipe — automatically.
 But I never used that aspect of the professional recipe organizers anyway.
 So I don’t mind that I have to write my own shopping lists by hand.
-Big deal.
+No big deal.

 Have no fear, while the recipe ingredients aren’t stored in their own “ingredients database” in Google Docs, you can still “find recipes by ingredient” — just like with the professional programs.
 Simply search Google Docs for any word (or combination of words), and you quickly see all of the recipes that meet the criteria.
 Plus, you can restrict you search by folder (or folders), as well.
 For example: “only show me chicken recipes that include sour cream” or “only show me chicken recipes that include sour cream that I have fixed before.”